florentpoujol/Daneel/readme.md

         }, -- will create a modelRenderer if it does not yet exists, then set its model

         camera = {}, -- will create a camera component then do nothing, or just do nothing

-        scriptedBehavior = "Script name", -- will create a ScriptedBehavior with the "Script name" script if it does not yet exists

         scriptedBehaviors = {
             "script name 2",
             "script name 3", -- will create those ScriptedBehaviors if they don't yet exist